Moustikitos/ark-zen/README.md

 ./zen configure --max-per-sender 110
 ```

-Notice that `relay` task have to be restarted then.
+Notice that `relay` have to be restarted then.

 ## Notification system